 This is where product review gold is found.
-You will find the most minuscule of complaints about how a product didn’t meet expectations.
-Complaints like, the a golf GPS not lowering your score because you are not able to hit your pitching wedge 170 yards like Dustin Johnson.
+You will find the most minuscule complaints about how a product didn’t meet expectations.
+Complaints like, the golf GPS not lowering your score because you are not able to hit your pitching wedge 170 yards like Dustin Johnson.

 I like the idea of the Coca-Cola Freestyle and I love the options, however it’s not worth the anxiety attack.
 Once you get to the front of the line you are inundated with a plethora of beverage configurations.
 As you are mashing buttons a line begins forming with anxious patrons with lids half cocked waiting to fill their containers with carbonated corn syrup and artificial flavoring.

 I’m all for consumer options but this machine basically causes a traffic jam.
 I’ve even seen these in airports, a place where there is enough traffic.
 I’m a bit disappointed that there’s no button for an extra shot of caffeine, which would turbo charge any beverage selection.
 This would also be a great product placement for a Xanax button for a shot of relaxation.
 This would ease the anxiety about the five people in line waiting to stab you in the orbital socket with a bendy straw.

 While great in theory the execution can be painful.
 If you have these in your restaurant then have a minimum of two machines.
 People have enough trouble retrieving sporks and straws and now you present them with thousands of flavor combinations?